Architecture

 Basilique du Sacré-Cœur French churches

 One of the things that makes Sacré-Coeur so popular is its location.
 It’s situated on the top of the famous Montmartre hill, so it’s the highest point in the city except for the top of the Eiffel Tower.
 The views are supposed to be spectacular.
 Like the church in Marseille, Sacré-Coeur is Byzantine Revival.
 That’s where those three iconic onion domes come from.
 It also has sparkling mosaics on the interior, as a good Byzantine-inspired church should.
-Sacré-Coeur began in the 1870s as a memorial to French soldiers killed in the Franco-Prussian War.
-Inside, perpetual prayers are still said for these dead soldiers.
+Funded by a national subscription, Sacre-Coeur was begun in the 1870s.
+It came as a response to that particularly tumultuous decade of French history, which included both the Paris Commune and the Franco-Prussian War.

 Bibliography